Disney World Essentials: What to Pack in Your Disney Day Bag

 - 1-Day Magic Kingdom Itinerary

-- 1-Day Itinerary for Epcot
+- One Day Itinerary for Epcot

 - Photo ID.
 While your MagicBand or card is your ticket into the parks, it is always a good idea to carry personal ID.
 All guests must use the biometric (fingerprint) scanners before entering each park.
 Should the biometric scan fail, you will be asked for a photo ID.